diefenbach/django-lfs/docs/user/howtos/how_to_variants.rst

 17. Go to the ``Variants`` tab.
 You should be there automatically.

-18. Check the ``Active`` checkbox.
+18. Check the ``Active`` check box.
 This will check the active check boxes of all variants and click on the ``Save`` button.

 19. Select the default variant by checking one of the radio boxes below the